- About Us

 Surgery - Quail Creek Veterinary Clinic - OKC, OK

 Anesthesia is always considered a risk, but at Quail Creek Veterinary Clinic we do everything we can to minimize the risk for your pet:

-All pets undergoing anesthesia are examined prior even if we just saw them recently (at no cost unless it has been a while since we have seen them).
+All pets undergoing anesthesia are examined prior even if we just saw them recently.
 We want to make sure that there are no changes in your pet's health or condition before undergoing anesthesia.

 We recommend pre-surgical labwork on all pets, including a Complete Blood Count and either a small Chemistry panel for pets under 5 or a full panel for pets over 5 years old.

 We tailor our anesthetics and drugs administered based on your pet's individual needs, age, bloodwork results, and previous anesthetic events.
 We use the safest anesthetics possible, and in many cases can reverse the effects if necessary.